JoeMcCleery/sudoku-app/README.md

 # sudoku-app

-Suduku web app and api built using next.js
+Suduku web app and api built using next.js and hosted on vercel

 ## Project Design